 4. Understand how search engines work

-Search engines and social sharing are the fuel of your website.
+Search engines and social sharing are the fuel of your website and major contributors to the traffic that fuels your lead generation.
 Outside of the technology and marketing space, most people do not understand how search engines work.
 Read this article to learn how search engines evaluate content, what you can do to rank pages like Wikipedia, and the importance of backlinks in the search world.
 Once you understand how Google brings you organic traffic, you can align your organic traffic to both their persona and buyer’s journey with calls-to-action and email captures to turn these visitors from search engines into leads.

 5. Optimize your About page